LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/introduction.md

 Following guide is going to introduce how to implement functions for Custom Endpoint using reference of [API Specification](https://github.com/LivePersonInc/third-party-bots-custom-endpoint-reference-service).
 Continue if you are familiar with how to implement a Custom Endpoint service.

-### Limitations

-- Custom Endpoint support only content events and rich content events (consumer messages).
-  We do not support any other UMS events nor do we forward any other events.